henriqueholtz/Holtz/Holtz.Sns/README.md

-# Amazon SQS (Simple Queue Service)
+# Holtz.Sns

 - .NET 8
+- AWS SNS (Simple Notification Service)
-- Amazon SQS
+- AWS SQS (Simple Queue Service)
 - Terraform

-- Dapper
-- SQLite
-- FluentValidation
-- Middleware
+## Requirements

-- Cancellation Tokens
+- .NET 8+
-- BackgroundService
+- AWS account
-- MediatR pattern using IMediatR
-- DLQ (Dead Letter Queue) for errors

-### Requirements

 - AWS CLI
-- AWS Account
-- .NET 8
 - Terraform

 ### Setup

-1. Create an IAM user on your AWS account with the role "AmazonSQSFullAccess" and generate an access key to it;
+1. Create an IAM user on your AWS account with the role `AmazonSNSFullAccess` and generate an access key to it;
 2. Install all the requirements;
 3. Configure your AWS CLI with the access key using `aws configure`;
 4. Initialize your terraform using `terraform init`;